Magic square and half-hypermultiplets in F-theory: Introduction

 In F-theory, matter typically arises at the intersections of 7-branes, where the singularity of the gauge brane with gauge group $H$ is ``enhanced'' to that labeled by some another higher-rank group $G$ \cite{MV1,MV2,BIKMSV,KatzVafa,Tani}.~\footnote{ The matter localization at the intersection of the spectral cover $C$ and the zero section $\sigma_{B_2}$ (in the 4D case) was originally shown in \cite{Curio,DiaconescuIonesei} by using the Leray spectral sequence.
 It is precisely where the singularity gets enhanced on $B_2$, though of course the spectral cover $C$ cannot be regarded as the matter 7-brane itself as it intersects with the elliptic fiber.
-This coincidence was explained in \cite{MTanomaly,MTLooijenga} in terms of the Mordell-Weil lattice of a rational elliptic surface \cite{OguisoShioda}. } In generic cases, $G$ is one rank higher than $H$, and in six dimensions the matter arising at the intersection is in most cases a hypermultiplet transforming as $G/(H\times U(1))$, which determines a homogeneous K\"ahler manifold \cite{FFamilyUnification}.
+This coincidence was explained in \cite{MTanomaly,MTLooijenga} in terms of the Mordell-Weil lattice of a rational elliptic surface \cite{OguisoShioda}. } In generic cases, $G$ is one rank higher than $H$, and in six dimensions the matter arising at the intersection is in most cases a hypermultiplet transforming as $G/(H\times U(1))$, which determines a homogeneous K\"ahler manifold.
 However, in some cases, matter emerging at the intersection is not a full hypermultiplet but a {\em half-}hypermultiplet.
-This happens \cite{BIKMSV} when $(G,H)$ are $(E_6,SU(6))$, $(E_7,SO(12))$ or $(E_8,E_7)$, \footnote{There are a few other possibilities.
-See below.} where the relevant representations are ${\bf 20}$, ${\bf 32}$ and ${\bf 56}$ for the respective gauge group.
-They are all pseudo-real representations and correspond, not to homogeneous K\"ahler manifolds, but to quaternionic Kähler symmetric spaces known as Wolf spaces \cite{Wolf,Alekseevskii} (see \cite{Dasguptaetal} for a review): \beqa \frac{E_6}{SU(6)\times SU(2)},~~ \frac{E_7}{SO(12)\times SU(2)},~~ \frac{E_8}{E_7\times SU(2)}. \eeqa
+For example \cite{BIKMSV}, when $(G,H)$ are $(E_6,SU(6))$, $(E_7,SO(12))$ or $(E_8,E_7)$, half-hypermultiplets in ${\bf 20}$, ${\bf 32}$ or ${\bf 56}$ of the respective $H$ appear.
+They are all pseudo-real representations and correspond, not to homogeneous K\"ahler manifolds, but to quaternionic K\"ahler symmetric spaces known as Wolf spaces \cite{Wolf,Alekseevskii} (see \cite{Dasguptaetal} for a review): \beqa \frac{E_6}{SU(6)\times SU(2)},~~ \frac{E_7}{SO(12)\times SU(2)},~~ \frac{E_8}{E_7\times SU(2)}. \eeqa

 In \cite{MT}, an explicit resolution of the codimension-two singularity was carried out for the first example $(G,H)=(E_6, SU(6))$.
 It was found that the codimension-two singularity was already resolved by blowing up the nearby codimension-one $A_5=SU(6)$ singularities without any additional blow-up at that point, although the Kodaira fiber type right above the intersection point was $IV^*$, which would mean an $E_6$ singularity.
 The number of exceptional curves above the codimension-two point is the same as that of the codimension-one loci supporting a fiber of the type $I_6$.
 It was also found that the intersection diagram at the codimension-two point was different from that of the nearby codimension-one loci, explaining the generation of the half-hypermultiplet at that point.
 This type of resolution was called an {\em ``incomplete resolution''} \cite{MT}.
 In \cite{KMT}, a similar analysis was performed for $(G,H)=(E_7, SO(12))$ and $(E_8, E_7)$ to find similar features.